 Your coronary arteries play a vital role in keeping your heart healthy.
 But in some people, the coronary arteries can become narrowed or blocked because fatty deposits, called atheroma, have built up within the artery walls.

-Coronary angioplasty helps improve the blood supply to your heart muscle by widening narrowed coronary arteries and allowing blood to flow through again.
+Coronary angioplasty widens narrowed coronary arteries and allows blood to flow through again.

 Angioplasty can help to relieve angina symptoms and is also used as an emergency treatment for people who've had a heart attack.